 J. A. Ulio (signed)

 The Adjutant General”

 On June 1, the POWs formed detachments of 100 men and were marched to Capas, where they were put into steel boxcars.
 Each car had two Japanese guards.
 During the trip at Calumpit, the train was switched onto a track that took it to Cabanatuan.
 When the POWs left the cars, they were herded into a schoolyard where they were fed cooked rice and onions soup.
 They were marched to the new camp which was a former Philippine Army Base and had been the home of the 91st Philippine Army Division’s home.

-Sometime in 1943 a telegram from the War Department, his wife learned he was a Prisoner of War.
+On January 1, 1943, in a telegram from the War Department, his wife learned he was a Prisoner of War.

 “REPORT JUST RECEIVED THROUGH INTERNATIONAL RED CROSS STATES THAT YOUR HUSBAND SECOND LIEUTENANT CARROLL M GUIN IS A PRISONER OF WAR OF THE JAPANESE GOVERNMENT IN JAPAN LETTER OF INFORMATION FOLLOWS FROM THE PROVOST MARSHALL GENERAL=

 A few days later she received a letter from the Waar Department.

 “The Provost Marshal General directs me to inform you that you may communicate with your son, postage free, by following the inclosed instructions:

 “It is suggested that you address him as follows:

 “Packages cannot be sent to the Orient at this time.
 When transportation facilities are available a package permit will be issued you.